ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Think of them as a container for the actual physical master keys.
 - These are all backed by **physical** key material.
 - You can generate or import the key material.
+  - Note that CMKs made from imported key material cannot be automatically rotated.
+Must be manually rotated by pointing the key ID or alias to the CMK.
 - CMKs can be used for up to **4KB of data**.

 It is logical and contains